marcvanderkamp/enlighten/README.md

 - Adding hydrogens to MEM (in PyMOL)
 - Deleting EDO (crystallisation agent) and NA (sodium ions)
 - Changed HAR to ARG and deleted its OH1 atom (HAR is modified ARG)
-- Move MEM C7 so that it is the first ligand atom (CONECT not adjusted, but CONECT records are ignored)
+- Move MEM C7 so that it is the first MEM atom (CONECT not adjusted, but CONECT records are ignored)
 - Swapped OD1/OD2 labels in Asp246